-Marquette is 6-5-3 all time against Creighton.
+Marquette is 6-6-3 all time against Creighton.
 The series started in the mid-90s and those four meetings favored the Bluejays.
 MU won the last one as well as the first three after The Reformation.
-Since then, Creighton has controlled the series with MU going 2-3-2, but the Golden Eagles did get a 1-0 win in Omaha last year to snap a four match winless streak.
+Since then, Creighton has controlled the series with MU going 2-4-2 after last year’s home loss.

-Marquette is 6-3-1 all time against Connecticut.
-The series is contained entirely to the time where both teams were in the Big East at the same time, but even misses the spring 2021 season as the league used divisional play for that.
-After the Huskies took two of the first three meetings, Marquette has gone 5-1-1 since then, but UConn won 3-0 in Storrs last fall.
+Marquette is 6-4-1 all time against Connecticut.
+The series is contained entirely to the stretches where both teams were in the Big East at the same time, but even misses the spring 2021 season as the league used divisional play for that.
+After the Huskies took two of the first three meetings, Marquette has gone 5-2-1 since then, and both of UConn’s wins are in the last two meetings.

 Connecticut has been unbeaten in their last three matches after a 3-2-1 start to their season.
 They drew with Buffalo in their non-conference finale after giving up a 60th minute goal to the Bulls, but bounced back to shutout Creighton and stun St. John’s to move to 2-0-0 in the league.
 The Huskies went up 1-0 just seven minutes into the match against the Johnnies, gave up an equalizer in the 88th minute, then fired off the game winner just 22 seconds later.